Academic Degree Requirements

 J.D./M.B.A.
 (3 year)

-As part of the Law School curriculum, students are required to take Business Organizations during the spring semester of the first year.
-Students must also take Federal Income Taxation in the law school, which can be during the second or third year.
+As part of the Law School curriculum, students who wish to pursue the 3 Year J.D./M.B.A. are required to take Business Organizations during the spring semester of the first year.

 General LL.M.
 Program